A Most Shining Star Disappeared: R.I.P. John Medo

 To read the story of how John and Matt first met and launched The School Fund, click here.

-Photographs by Suzanne Skees; video courtesy of The School Fund.
+Photographs by Suzanne Skees and The School Fund; video courtesy of The School Fund.

 LEARN more about The School Fund here.